xf97/BiAn/README.md

     4. *Split boolean variables*.
     5. *Scalar to vector*.

-The configuration file (*Configuration.json*) is a json file, and users can turn on or off various functions by modifying this file.
+The configuration file (*Configuration.json*) is a json file, and users can turn on or off various features by modifying this file.

 The following features' development has been stopped due to current restrictions.
 Uncompleted features:
 + **Data flow obfuscation**.